DanielBoxer/BlenDir/README.md

 ## Setup Instructions

 1. Delete the `Animation` and `Default` demo structures that come with BlenDir (use the BlenDir delete button)
-2. Click the [import](#generate-folder-structure-files-from-existing-directories) button or the [new structure](#make-custom-folder-structures) button to create a folder structure file
+2. Click the [import](#generate-folder-structure-files-from-existing-directories) button or the new structure button to create a folder structure file
 3. Add [keywords](#keywords) to the file for custom functionality.
 For example:

-     - replace the root folder name with *F\*B
+     - replace the root folder name with `*F*B`
-     - add *M to all folders you want to bookmark
+     - add `*M` to all folders you want to bookmark
+     - add `*R` to your references folder

 4. In the preferences, click `Save Default Structure`.
 The current structure will be saved and set to active when starting a new Blender file